VGManasa/PCB-DESIGNS/UAV PAYLOAD CONTROLLER/README.md

 | PCB Fabrication | Planned |
 | Hardware Testing | Planned |
 | Firmware Development | In Progress |

 ---

-# License

-This project is licensed under the MIT License.

----